How to Improve Typing Accuracy – Type with Fewer Mistakes

 1. Slow down intentionally

 Accuracy improves when you type slightly slower than your maximum speed.
-Focus on clean input rather than rushing.
+Focus on clean input rather than rushing — your speed will catch up once the mistakes fade.

 2. Keep your eyes on the screen